Table of Contents

 14. ACC: Autonomous Cruise Control

-For a long time, vehicles have had cruise control in them, and it can make that long distance drives a lot more bearable.
+For a long time, vehicles have had cruise control in them, and it can make long-distance drives a lot more bearable.
 Autonomous Cruise Control, also known as ACC is a more advanced version of cruise control technology and it will automatically adjust the speed of your car to help you maintain a safe distance from other vehicles in front of you.
 That way you can enjoy what benefits you can from cruise control without the need to slam on the breaks constantly to reset it due to other drivers.
 There is an even more advanced option of cruise control now called Cooperative Adaptive Cruise Control, which will gather information from roadside beacons, mobile infrastructure, and satellites to determine the distance between other vehicles and better adjust.

 15. Voice Control/Bluetooth

 Now, this is not a brand new technology, but it is helpful to help stop distracted driving.
 There are a ton of apps on the rise for safe driving, and they will continually be funded due to a rise in car accidents caused by distractions from phones.
 In a lot of states, it is now illegal for a person to be on the phone while driving, and this is for good reasons.
-Now you can connect a smartphone to Bluetooth capable cars automatically, and when a call comes in you can answer it with a voice command.
+Now you can connect a smartphone to Bluetooth-capable cars automatically, and when a call comes in you can answer it with a voice command.
 There is also an option to use voice command for mapping directions.
 Some voice control options can allow you to change the song, change the temperature, and many other options.

 16. Anti-Reckless Teen Driving Tech